Tuning of the carrier localization, magnetic and thermoelectric properties in ultrathin (LaNiO$_{3-\delta}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattices by oxygen vacancies: Electronic and magnetic properties of the pristine (L a N i O ) /(L a A l O ) (001) superlattice

-\textit{Pristine (LaNiO$_{3}$)$_1$/(LaAlO$_{3}$)$_1$(001) superlattice.} To understand the interplay of confinement and strain, we start by discussing the electronic and magnetic properties of the pristine 1/1 SL.
-The optimized cross-plane lattice constants are 3.88~{\AA} and 3.75~{\AA} at compressive and tensile strain, respectively, noting the reference value of bulk LaNiO$_3$ to be 3.837~{\AA}.
-The partial occupation of the degenerate $e_g$ orbitals is accommodated by AFM-CD ($d^{8}${$\underline L$}) ($d^{8}${$\underline L$}) $\rightarrow$ ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$, including both Ni and O atoms in a NiO$_6$ octahedron, irrespective of strain.
-This goes hand in hand with the presence of expanded and collapsed NiO$_6$ octahedra (octahedral volumes:10.07/8.67 {\AA$^3$} ($a_{\mathrm{LSAO}}$) and 10.69/9.03 {\AA$^3$} ($a_{\mathrm{STO}}$) at the Ni1/Ni2 sites (see Fig.~\ref{Fig1} (a)), respectively.
-We obtain alternating Ni$^{2+}$/Ni$^{4+}$ stripes, with neighboring Ni$^{2+}$ stripes coupled together via AFM ordering, and Ni$^{4+}$ stripes lying in between (see Fig.~\ref{Fig1} (b)-left).
-Such a confinement-induced electronic reconstruction leads to the opening of a band gap, irrespective of strain.
-In addition, we obtain the reduction in band gap from 1.07~eV at $a_{\mathrm{LSAO}}$ to 0.93~eV at $a_{\mathrm{STO}}$, alongwith a slightly reduced Ni$^{2+}$ spin magnetic moment ($1.46~\mu_\text{B}$) at compressive strain, compared to tensile strain ($1.49~\mu_\text{B}$).
+To understand the interplay of confinement and strain, we now discuss the electronic and magnetic properties of the pristine SL.
+The optimized cross-plane lattice constants are 3.74~{\AA} and 3.88~{\AA} at tensile and compressive strain, respectively.
+The partial occupation of the degenerate $e_g$ orbitals is accommodated by charge disproportionation ($d^{8}${$\underline L$}) ($d^{8}${$\underline L$}) $\rightarrow$ ($d^{8}${$\underline L$}$^{2}$)$_{S=0}$($d^{8}$)$_{S=1}$, including both Ni and O in the NiO$_6$ octahedra, irrespective of strain.
+Similar to the low-temperature phase of $R$NiO$_{3}$~\cite{Jhonston2014}, the pristine (LaNiO$_{3}$)$_1$/(LaAlO$_{3}$)$_1$(001) SL exhibits a \textgravedbl breathing-mode\textacutedbl ~distortion, which creates expanded ($S$ = 1) and compressed ($S$ = 0) NiO$_{6}$ octahedra with volume of 10.61 and 9 {\AA$^3$} ($a_{\mathrm{STO}}$) and 10 and 8.63 {\AA$^3$} ($a_{\mathrm{LSAO}}$) at the Ni1 and Ni2 sites (Fig.~\ref{Fig2} (a)), respectively, forming a two-dimensional checkerboard pattern.
+Notably, the Ni moments are arranged in a $\cdots$ $\uparrow$ $\cdot$ 0 $\cdot$ $\downarrow$ $\cdot$ 0 $\cdots$ pattern along the [100] direction (see Fig.~\ref{Fig2} (b)-left).
+Such a confinement-induced electronic reconstruction leads to the opening of a band gap which is smaller under tensile strain (0.79 eV) than compressive strain (1 eV), along with a slightly enhanced Ni$^{2+}$ spin magnetic moment ($1.48~\mu_\text{B}$) at tensile strain, compared to ($1.44~\mu_\text{B}$) at compressive strain.